 (a) the collection consent expires; but

-(b) the use consent is current.
+(b) the use consent or any disclosure consent given under subrule 4.3A(3) is current.

-(2) The CDR representative must notify the CDR consumer as soon as practicable that, at any time, they:

-(a) may withdraw the use consent; and
+(2) The CDR representative must notify the CDR consumer as soon as practicable that, at any time, they may withdraw the use consent or disclosure consent.

-(b) may make the election to delete redundant data in respect of that CDR data under rule 4.20M.

 Note: A failure to do this could make the CDR representative principal liable for a civil penalty (see rule 1.16A).